jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Best-Practice/Blue-green-Deployment.md

 Create a new project in the CodeBuild, with specific information as below:

--  Project Name: codedeploy-ci-demo03
+-  Application Name: codedeploy-ci-demo03
--  Image Compilation: maven/Maven:3.5.0,Jdk:8u20
+-  Image Compilation: maven/maven3.6.0-jdk8
--  Source Provider: CodeCommit
+-  Source Provider: JD Cloud-CodeCommit
 -  Repository Address: Please fill in the address based on the real conditions, for example devops-demo/java-demo
 -  Code Branch: devops-demo
 -  Creation Specification: Insert construction command